vlcty/sshmanager/README.md

 To test out config files you can do a dry run.
 The application behave exactly like on a normal run.
 Verbose output is turned on.
 You can trigger a dry run by adding ``--dry``

+Cron
+====

+The best way to trigger the application is via cron or a cron replacement.
+I added the following job in ``/etc/crontab``.

+``*/30	*	*	*	*	root	( cd /home/veloc1ty/workspaces/perl/sshmanager; perl distributor.pl --endpoint "http" --location "http://files.veloc1ty.de/sshKeys/config.xml"``

+It is necessary to ``cd`` first into the project location so the application find the required modules.

 Dependencies
 ============